Abdominal Aortic Aneurysms

 - Anatomy of aorta & arteries branching off of aorta to visceral organs and legs

 Vascular surgeons at UCSF Medical Center perform both conventional open surgical repair, as well as minimally invasive endovascular repair for aneurysmal disease.
-The type of procedure performed is determined by the patient's medical status and aneurysm characteristics.
+The type of procedure performed is determined by the patient's medical status and the characteristics of the aneurysm.

 Conventional Open Procedure